-tl; dr: I find most web 2.0 content emotionally draining to the point of abandoning entire platforms over it.
+tl; dr: I find some web 2.0 content so draining it undermines the experience of entire platforms

 I think we can all relate to those moments in life when you feel overwhelmed — beset on all sides by obligations or problems.
 In such times I try to turn to humor, distractions, and escape.

 For over a year now I’ve known that certain social-media platforms I was trying to “escape” to were actually promoting stress-inducing content that was having an entirely inverse effect.
 “This is my problem,” I told myself, “I’m the one choosing to open these sites.”

 I never even touched Twitter.
 Facebook was the first to go almost a decade now.
 Then some news sites.
 Then linkedIn, nextdoor.
 The last stragglers are reddit, youtube, and news.ycombinator.

 Reddit is the simplest illustration of this phenomenon.
 I have an exhausting meeting coming up, I need a 10 minute breather to clear my head, I turn on reddit for cat pictures and boom suddenly I’m witnessing a cop battering a protestor.
 My body has an immediate visceral response.
 So caught up am I in righteous indignation, that I have completely forgotten in the moment about how my goal was to relax.
 “I need to care about this!” screams my body.

 I pruned my reddit feed, and now I’m down to “r/madeMeSmile” and “r/HighQualityGifs.”
 Unfortunately, if I ever log out of the site I get this default feed, which is about 25% outrage-bait (e.g. a video of a group of people confronting a car driving on the sidewalk) (e.g. “Controversial law allows police to seize and sell cars of non-lawbreakers, keeping the proceeds”).